 The endpoint nonlinearities conceptually illustrated in Figure 22 get worse as a function of output loading.
-Most of the ADuC834 data sheet specifications assume a 10 k Ω resistive load to ground at the DAC output.
+Most of the ADuC836 data sheet specifications assume a 10 k Ω resistive load to ground at the DAC output.
 As the output is forced to source or sink more current, the nonlinear regions at the top or bottom (respectively) of Figure 22 become larger.
 With larger current demands, this can significantly limit output voltage swing.
 Figures 23 and 24 illustrate this behavior.
-It should be noted that the upper trace in each of these figures is only valid for an output range selection of 0-to-AV{DD}.
-In 0-to-V{REF} mode, DAC loading will not cause high-side voltage drops as long as the reference voltage remains below the upper trace in the corresponding figure.
-For example, if $AV{DD} = 3 \text{ V}$ and $V{REF} = 2.5 \text{ V}$, the high-side voltage will not be affected by loads less than 5 mA.
-But somewhere around 7 mA, the upper curve in Figure 24 drops below 2.5 V (V{REF}) indicating that at these higher currents, the output will not be capable of reaching V{REF}.
+It should be noted that the upper trace in each of these figures is valid only for an output range selection of 0-to-AV{DD}.
+In 0-to-V{REF} mode, DAC loading will not cause high side voltage drops as long as the reference voltage remains below the upper trace in the corresponding figure.
+For example, if AV{DD} = 3 V and V{REF} = 2.5 V, the high side voltage will not be affected by loads less than 5 mA.
+But somewhere around 7 mA, the upper curve in Figure 24 drops below 2.5 V (V{REF}), indicating that at these higher currents, the output will not be capable of reaching V{REF}.